What’s Hot And What’s Not in the 2019 Rolls Royce Lineup

 What’s Not In the New 2019 Rolls Royce Lineup

 01. 2019 Ghost

 Introduced in late 2009, the Rolls Royce Ghost is currently the oldest car by far in the ultra-luxury British automaker’s lineup.
 That doesn’t mean it’s outdated, though.
 Rarely a Rolls Royce car gets outdated, but we simply had to make this observation here.
 Considering the full-size 4-door sedan hasn’t been fully redesigned in almost a decade, and the fact the company isn’t able to address that issue due to shifting their entire focus to the Cullinan SUV, the 2019 Ghost must be filed under the “to avoid” category.
 Considering it costs north of $300,000, I’m extremely confident most of us won’t have any trouble doing just that.

 Joking aside, the 2019 Ghost is still one extremely capable land yacht.
 The Series II update from 2014 made sure it’s also competitive with its Bentley Flying Spur rival.
 The BMW-sourced 6.6L twin-turbo V12 works its magic here as well.
-The 2019 Rolls Royce Ghost makes 562 hp and 575 lb-ft of torque in its conventional form, and 604 hp and 620 lb-ft in the Black Badge version.
-It’s worth noting that conventional long wheelbase units have 605 lb-ft of torque to throw around, while their power output remains intact.
-An updated Ghost would be a smart move for the British automaker, but that is unlikely to happen until they sort out everything there is to sort on the Cullinan SUV.
+The 2019 Rolls Royce Ghost makes 562 hp and 575 lb-ft of twist in its conventional form, and 604 hp and 620 lb-ft in the Black Badge version.
+It’s worth noting that conventional long wheelbase units have 605 lb-ft of rotational force to throw around, while their power output remains intact.
+An updated Ghost would be a smart move for the British automaker, but that is unlikely to happen until they sort out everything there is to sort on their priority-one model, the Cullinan.

 Categories: List Articles